How Safety Data Sheets differ significantly between countries

 May 28, 2018

 - Although we have common GHS standards there is no harmonization between countries.
 The Globally Harmonized System was created by the United Nations.
 It is currently in Revision 7.
-It is up to individual countries to adopt what revision they want.
-There are differences in GHS requirements by country.
-The GHS was created with a building block approach and this allows countries to adopt the standards into their jurisdictions as best suits them.
-Every country decides what revision to implement.
+However, it is up to individual countries to adopt what revision they want and there are differences in GHS requirements by country.
+The GHS was created with a building block approach which allows countries to adopt the standards into their jurisdictions as best suits them.
 For example, currently the USA uses revision 3 and Canada uses revision 5.
-These leads to a lack of harmonization between countries.
+This leads to a lack of harmonization between countries.

-- Classification of substances vary between countries.
+- Classification of substances varies between countries.
 As there are different revisions of the GHS being adopted by different countries we see substances classified differently between jurisdictions.

 - Toxicity data is ever changing.
 Research is constantly evolving with new data being published daily on the effects of toxicity of certain substances on humans, animals, and the environment.